Djaytan/fallenvaders-minecraft-plugin/doc/install.md

 ## Prerequisites

-For process installation, you must have installed in your environment these following programs:
+To process installation, you must have installed in your environment these following programs:
 * [Java 16](https://www.oracle.com/java/technologies/javase-jdk16-downloads.html) or above
 * [Maven 3](https://maven.apache.org/download.cgi#)